cmerkatas/bayes_nn/README.md

 # bayes_nn
-Bayesian Neural Network inference with Hamiltonian Monte Carlo.
+Bayesian Neural Networks for binary classifcation.
+The Hamiltonian Monte Carlo algorithm is used for posterior inference.

 Functions: nn_forward, nn_predict, unpack and the example for classification are taken from the tutorial on Bayesian neural networks of the Turing language. https://turing.ml/

-The algorithm for regression is under development.
+In the future, more MCMC algorithms will be added and regression capabilities will be implemented.